mlfoundations/open_lm/README.md

 The manifest created with `open_lm/utils/make_wds_manifest.py` is a `jsonl` file describing the dataset.
 Each line in this file corresponds to a shard of the dataset and is a `json` object containing two fields:

 - `"shard"`: the name of a shard in the dataset.
-- `"num_chunks"`: the number of sequences contained in the shards.
+- `"num_sequences"`: the number of sequences contained in the shards.
 Each sequence contains a set length of tokens.

 This manifest file provides auxiliary information about the dataset, and is assumed to be found within the same directory as the shards.